aidamouref/Project-Broadway/README.md

 ![histog_pre_transf](Images/histog_pre_transf.png)

 Transformations were made based on logarithms or square roots.
-If the distribution contained 0s (none had negative values) the squared root method was considered the first option, as logarithms of 0 are 1 and the variable would be weighted to 1.
+If the distribution contained 0s (no variable had negative values) the squared root method was considered the first option, as logarithms of 0 are 1 and the variable would be weighted to 1.
 In any case, both methods were checked to see which one produced a more normalized distribution.
 The transformed variable was added to the dataframe and the original variable was dropped.

 ![histog_post_transf](Images/histog_post_transf.png)